Healthy Lake Scugog Steering Committee

-The HLSSC identifies short- and long-term solutions and research through appropriate lead agencies within and outside the HLSSC and provides a collaborative effort to facilitate decision making and information gathering which leads to actions for improving Lake Scugog’s overall health, recreational and tourism/economic values.
+The HLSSC’s mission is to identify short- and long-term solutions and research through appropriate lead agencies within and outside the HLSSC and to provide a collaborative effort to facilitate decision making and information gathering which can lead to actions for improving Lake Scugog’s overall health, recreational and tourism/economic values.

 This group was formed in 2013 to work on in-lake conditions in Lake Scugog.
 Much was done to understand the dynamics of Lake Scugog through the development of the Lake Scugog Environmental Management Plan (LSEMP) and the Port Perry Stormwater Management Plan.

-The Scugog Lake Stewards pushed at this supposed limit and wished to help the lake in an holistic way: Help reduce the problem of invasive aquatic plants throughout the lake, increase lake depth, and improve the usability and aesthetics of Port Perry bay and rowing club bay (Kent Bay).
+The Scugog Lake Stewards pushed at this supposed limit and wished to help the lake in an holistic way by a) reducing the problem of invasive aquatic plants throughout the lake, b) increasing lake depth, and c) improving the usability and aesthetics of Port Perry bay and rowing club bay (Kent Bay).

-In 2012 nature dealt the lake and especially the lake shore close to Port Perry a nasty blow.
-Its newly created, scenic waterfront area was inundated with weed and algae.
+In 2012, nature dealt the lake and especially the lake shore close to Port Perry a nasty blow.
+Its newly created, scenic waterfront area was overwhelmed with weed and algae.
 A drought lowered water levels and caused boat traffic to drop drastically.
 (In 2016, another drought dropped water levels to historic lows by mid-summer.)

 This drought brought the Lake Scugog stakeholders together.
 The Working Group for a Healthy Lake Scugog was formed, and MP Erin O’Toole attended the first session.